Table of Contents

 Why Toads Hibernate

 It might be helpful to understand why toads hibernate to begin with.
-Hibernation is a natural tool of preservation [source].
+Hibernation is a natural tool of preservation [sourceOpens in a new tab.].
 It is a way for animals to survive the winter months when food sources are scarce.
 Remember that toads are carnivores and feed primarily on insects and other small amphibians.
 Their menu choices are generally limited when temperatures start to drop.

 Hibernation keeps toads alive without requiring them to eat a whole lot.
 In fact, a toad in the wild can hibernate for months on end without consuming a single meal.
 This is accomplished by slowing the metabolism.
 With a slower metabolism comes a slower heart rate and less respiration.
 It all adds up to a toad’s body needing fewer resources to stay alive.